Driess Saddiki: Club career

-Saddiki made his professional debut in the Eerste Divisie for Fortuna Sittard on 8 May 2015 in a game against RKC Waalwijk.
+Saddiki made his professional debut in the Eerste Divisie for Fortuna Sittard on 8 May 2015 in a game against RKC Waalwijk, replacing Donny de Groot in the 71st minute.
 On 16 May 2018, he signed a three-year contract with Eredivisie club Willem II.

 On 27 June 2022, Willem II announced Saddiki's transfer to Umm Salal in Qatar.

 On 6 February 2023, Saddiki joined Saudi Arabian club Abha.

+On 23 August 2023, Saddiki signed with Turkish Süper Lig club Kasımpaşa.
+He was not included in the team's Süper Lig squad for the 2024–25 campaign.

+On 12 March 2025, Saddiki joined Eerste Divisie club VVV-Venlo on a short-term contract until the end of the season, with the option to extend.

 Personal life

 Born in the Netherlands, Saddiki is of Moroccan descent.